The Democrats (Israel): Character of the nation-state

-Israel-Palestine conflict
+Israel–Palestine conflict

 The party supports a two-state solution to the Israeli–Palestinian conflict.
 Yair Golan states The Democrats is the only Zionist party which opposes the Israeli occupation of the West Bank.
 Golan said the Palestinian Authority would be integral to governing Gaza the "day after".
 The party agreement mentions that "rebuilding Gaza is an Israeli interest".
 Golan also opposed the occupation and settlement of the Gaza Strip, saying "it will cost us in hostages and soldiers' blood".
+The party has several Arab-Israeli prominent members, such as Ilhab Shalian and Somaya Bashir.

 Judiciary

 The party opposes the 2023 Israeli judicial reform.
-The party's merger agreement states: "We will fight for a full and substantial democracy (...) which will include protection of individual rights and minority rights (...) we will uphold the full separation of powers, prevent abuses by government institutions, and safeguard the judicial independence".
+The party's merger agreement states: "We will fight for a full and substantial democracy ... which will include protection of individual rights and minority rights ... we will uphold the full separation of powers, prevent abuses by government institutions, and safeguard the judicial independence."

 Economy

-The party supports social democratic policies, such as affordable housing, equal opportunities, welfare state, strengthening of trade unions and opposition to privatization of public sectors such as healthcare and education.
+The party supports social democratic policies, such as affordable housing, equal opportunities, welfare state, strengthening of trade unions, and opposition to privatization of public sectors such as healthcare and education.